AnkitSatpute/Image_quality_assessment/README.md

-# Image_quality_assessment
+# Image quality assessment

-Full reference image quality assessment using statistical model and Machine Learning Regression (VIF)
+Full reference image quality assessment using a statistical model and Machine Learning Regression (VIF)

-This is the implementation of Full Reference Image quality Assessment based on Information fildelity criteria (Visual Information Fidility).
+This is the implementation of a Full Reference Image Quality Assessment based on Information fidelity criteria (Visual Information Fidility).
 This implementation focuses on the Visual Information Fidelity (VIF) Index, or Sheikh-Bovik Index, which is a specific and quite successful implementation of the information fidelity–based approach.

-For theorotical part you can refer to the original paper.
+For theoretical part you can refer to the original paper.

 Output of the method is value in between 0 and 1.
 We take two images for comparison
 1. original image (img2o.jpg)